Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

 Is there a treatment or a vaccine for Zika virus?

-There are no vaccines or medication to prevent or treat Zika virus infections.
+There are no vaccines or medications to prevent or treat Zika virus infections.
 If someone becomes ill after being infected with Zika virus, the symptoms should be treated by getting rest, drinking fluids to prevent dehydration, and taking medicines such as acetaminophen to relieve fever and pain.
 Aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, should be avoided.

-Is it safe for me to travel to other
+Is it safe for me to travel to other countries?

 The CDC has issued travel notices